louisreberga/toxic-comment-classification/README.md

 # Toxic Comment Classification - IASD
-My participation to the Toxic Comment Classification Kaggle Challenge.
+My participation to the Toxic Comment Classification Kaggle Challenge as final project for the IASD NLP course.
-Identify and classify toxic online comments